-If you believe that the evaluation procedure was flawed, you can submit a complaint (following the deadlines and procedures set out in the evaluation result letter).
+If an applicant believes that the evaluation procedure was flawed, they can submit a complaint (following the deadlines and procedures set out in the evaluation result letter).
 Please note that notifications which have not been opened within 10 days after sending are considered to have been accessed and that deadlines will be counted from opening/access (see also Funding & Tenders Portal Terms and Conditions).
 Please also be aware that for complaints submitted electronically, there may be character limitations.